-The Pan Lancashire Children's Continuum of Need and Response (CoNR) framework is a tool to assist all those whose work brings them into contact with children, young people and their families (including the unborn child) to identify the level of help and protection required to ensure children grow up in circumstances that achieve their best outcomes.
-The framework supports a risk sensible approach (see Appendix A).
+Our overall response will be in accordance with Working Well with Children and Families in Lancashire, which sets out the principles by which practitioners in Blackburn with Darwen, Blackpool and Lancashire will work with children and families.
+It includes levels of need which assist all those whose work brings them into contact with children, young people and their families (including the unborn child) to identify the level of help and protection required to ensure children grow up in circumstances that achieve their best outcomes. (see Appendix A).

-Child Protection
+Child Protection:

-Where it is believed that a child is at risk of or is suffering significant harm, the school will follow the procedures set out by the Lancashire Safeguarding Children Board .
-The aims of this policy are:
+Where it is believed that a child is at risk of or is suffering significant harm, the school will follow the procedures set out by our local Safeguarding Children Partnership arrangements as identified on Page 9 of this policy. https://panlancashirescb.proceduresonline.com/chapters/contents.html#ind cases